 When you get the green light to proceed, get started on the next steps right away.
 Executing on a project is as much about preparing your users for the new experience as it is about the technical steps to implement.
 In the next unit, we’ll help you craft a rollout strategy and then execute it in style.
 It’s time to go live with greatness!

-- Video: Tips for Migrating to Lightning Experience
+- Video: Ready for Lightning Experience?

 - Help: Lightning Experience Considerations